THE SOCIOLOGIST-MUSICIAN

 Click here to view my CV

-My teaching philosophy emphasizes comparative thinking and analytical rigor using active-learning methods that promote inclusive diversity, hands-on research as well as strong oral and written communication.
-Logics of comparison and analyses of variation are central to sociological inquiry and I strive to deploy comparative perspectives in my undergraduate and doctoral-level courses.
-My approach to teaching is also informed by students’ feedback, which I integrate throughout course instruction.
+My teaching philosophy emphasizes comparative thinking and analytical rigor using active-learning methods that promote effective oral and written communication.
+Logics of comparison and analyses of variation are central to sociological inquiry, and I strive to deploy comparative perspectives in my undergraduate and doctoral-level courses.
+My approach to teaching is also informed by students’ feedback, which I integrate throughout the course.
 I welcome opportunities to mentor students by providing research experience and helping students think through post-graduation plans.
-I also routinely intertwine my research into my teaching and strive to cultivate intellectual curiosity and interest in sociology, migration studies, and music.

 Current, Upcoming, and Past Courses